Akari000/akari000.github.io/about.md

 ## Education
 - 2022/05-: Master of Engineering: Natural Language Processing
-  - NARA Institute of Science and Technology (奈良先端大)
+  - NARA Institute of Science and Technology (NAIST)
   - Supervisor: Taro Watanabe, Hidetaka Kamigaito, Hiroki Ouchi
 - 2020/03-2022/04: Bachelor of Arts: Dialogue and Discourse Processing
   - The University of Electro-Communications (電通大)